 Format: Value

-Default: String_literal
+Default: <string_literal>

 Description: <string>

 Definition: Name of the IBIS [Model] keyword that is being used.

 Usage Rules: Value specified in the .ami file is ignored.
 The EDA tool must pass the name of the IBIS [Model] keyword that is being instantiated by the EDA tool through the input parameter strings to AMI_Resolve and AMI_Init functions as the value of this parameter.